Byron Writers Festival 2025

 Together with Olive Cotton: A Life in Photography, Ennis’s biography of Dupain forms a major study of what is arguably the most significant period of Australian photographic practice.' - Nigel Featherstone

-Come along and discover the lives of brilliant figures who shaped our art, politics, and environment in Writing Biography - Friday 3.30pm August 9, Lilly Pilly stage
+Come along and discover the lives of some brilliant figures who shaped our art, politics, and environment in Writing Biography - Friday 3.30pm August 9, Lilly Pilly stage

-And hear from Artistic Director Jessica Alice in an interview I did with her on Roadtrip.
+You can also hear from Artistic Director Jessica Alice in an interview I did with her on Roadtrip.